 At Choral Evensong, usually held on the second Sunday of each month, the settings of the canticles, and an anthem are sung by the choir, with the congregation joining in in the singing of the hymns and the psalms.
 Sometimes the Tallis responses are sung and the canticles are sung to Anglican chant, enabling the congregation to participate in the music (though an anthem might still be sung by the choir).
 Please see the Music page for details.
 This service uses the Book of Common Prayer, including its lectionary, and lasts about forty-five minutes.

 Orders of Service can be found in the Messenger which is handed out as worshipers arrive at the Cathedral on Sunday.

 Except on special occasions, weekday services are spoken and do not include a sermon.
-All weekday services are from the Book of Common Prayer, except where otherwise indicated.

 The Cathedral holds special services for several occasions including Holy Week, Easter and Christmas.
 The times for these services will be posted on this website several weeks before.
 Please consult the Calendar for the exact schedule.